• Home /

 10 Ways to Get A Lower Mortgage Rate

-Today’s mortgage rate for a conventional 30-year fixed-rate mortgage is 6.375%.
-But let’s say you want a lower mortgage rate than even that.
+Today’s mortgage rate for a conventional 30-year fixed-rate mortgage averages near 6.25%.
+But let’s say you want a lower mortgage rate than that.

 There are many reasons to want a lower mortgage rate:

-• Your monthly PITI drops, which makes your budget works better
+• Your monthly PITI drops, improving your budget

 • Your purchasing power increases by 11% with every 100 basis point drop in rates

-When you want a low mortgage rate, for obvious reasons, start with mortgage companies proud enough to publish their current mortgage rates online.
-Then, apply these ten principles to squeeze out more.
+To get a lower mortgage rate, start with a lender that displays current mortgage rates online.
+Then, apply these ten principles to potentially reduce your rate further.

 Here are 10 proven ways to get a lower mortgage rate.